Used Ultrasound Machines

 Small parts cover the thyroid, breast, and scrotum.
 These types of ultrasound exams are often performed to investigate a palpable enlargement or lump.
 The examination determines the location of the lump and whether it is a cyst or a soft tissue nodule.
 Furthermore, they are used to guide needle biopsies.

 Ultrasound examinations of the urological system are evaluating kidneys, bladder, the urinary tract, and, in men, the prostate.
 It enables the assessment of the shape and size of the different organs, and detection of kidney stones, cysts, and other abnormalities.

 Ultrasound examinations performed of the vascular system, the veins and arteries.
 A Doppler ultrasound allows the assessment of blood flow in most parts of the body.
-This allows the identification of thrombosis, aneurysms, or other abnormalities.
+Hereby, healthcare professionals can identify thrombosis, aneurysms, or other abnormalities.

-In gynaecology an ultrasound examination produces images of the organs of the female pelvis, including the uterus, vagina, fallopian tubes, and ovaries.
+Within gynaecology ultrasound systems are used to produce images of the organs of the female pelvis, including the uterus, vagina, fallopian tubes, and ovaries.
 It can be transabdominal or endovaginal.
 It is performed to assess the size, shape, and position of the orgnas, thickness of the tissues, and to look for masses, or other types of abnormalities.

 In obstetrics the use of ultrasound exams include the confirmation of pregnancy, determining the gestational age, location of the placenta, and the diagnosis of a number of foetal malformations.

 Abdominal ultrasound is used to examine the internal organs such as the liver, gallbladder, spleen, and kidneys.
 It is also possible to examine some of the blood vessels supplying these organs, like the aorta.
 They are performed for a number of reasons, including finding the cause of abdominal pain, kidney infections, diagnose tumours, or to look for gallstones and kidney stones.